cherenkov-plenoscope/crosscheck_hess_ct5/README.md

 ### Night-sky-background-light
 I pick a flux representative for the 1,500h to 2,000h darkest hours of observation-time in a year.
 I choose the measurement by
 Benn and Allison on La Palma [gaug2013night] as a reference here.
-We use the flux as it is measured.
+We use the flux as it is measured, we do not scale it.

 <img src="readme/nsb_lapalma_and_namibia.png" width="360">